maxadamo/galera-wizard/README.md

 Wizard Script for Galera Cluster

 The script provided in the RPM will create a couple of sample config files for you.
-Once you've reviewved your file and coopied with its proper name, you'll be able to use the script to create and manage the cluster as well.
+Once you've reviewed your file and renamed it accordingly, you'll be able to use the script to create and manage the cluster as well.
-All you have to do is to supply server names and credentials in the config file ```/root/galera_pamars.py```.
+All you have to do is to supply server-names and credentials in the config file: ```/root/galera_pamars.py```.
 It works with either MariaDB and Percona XtraDB Cluster.
-It's completely untested on Debian systems (most likely it will fail.
-I didn't provide yet the proper package names in script.
-I also need to use a hypotetic deb library for python)
+It won't work on Debian systems (I didn't provide yet the proper package names in script.
+I also need to use a hypotetic ```deb``` library for python)

 How To use the script: